-Home / Retirement planning / Retirement planning strategies / Q&A: How will the new $3m super threshold tax impact retirement planning?
+Home / Retirement planner / Retirement planning strategies / Q&A: How will the new $3m super threshold tax impact retirement planning?

 Q&A: How will the new $3m super threshold tax impact retirement planning?

-Important: Although this proposed measure is scheduled to begin from 1 July 2025, it had not become law before 1 December 2024, and may not be passed before the 2025 Federal Election.
+Important: Although this proposed measure is scheduled to begin from 1 July 2025, it is not yet law.
+The details below may change if legislation is amended or not passed.

 Q: How will the new $3 million threshold tax impact retirement planning?